-- No need to rent any space for warehouse or pay for stock management, packing & shipping products, inventory tracking or return handling.
+- No need to rent any space for a warehouse or pay for stock management, packing & shipping products, inventory tracking or return handling.

-- Anyone can start with minimum budget and scale up later on once they are a little stable and out of financial risk.
+- Anyone can start with a minimum budget and scale up later on once they are a little stable and out of financial risk.

 - In this mode of business, no need to shed your sweat thinking about the inventory or manufacturing and the management of fulfillment.

 - One can easily invest their resources into its customer service, marketing, sales tactics, site design, etc.

 This form of the business model allows the e-commerce business owner to buy products in large quantities and at a discounted or wholesale rate.
 In the beginning, this mode of business was more suitable for B2B but thanks to the immense growth of the internet, now even C2C and B2C type of traders also practices this way of trading.

 The popularity of wholesale business processes in an e-commerce store is rising faster than our expectations.
 Through modern sales channels like telemarketing, advertising agency, trade shows or influencer marketing for wholesale e-commerce requires enormous efforts in order to secure the business partners.

 White label trading has become quite a common form of business nowadays.
 This type of business means one company is given the responsibility to manufacture the products and then another company gets to promote and distribute them.
 Nowadays many influencers do such business, where they sell off white-labeled items through their popular social networking channels.